What Fishing Line should I Use?

 What’s the Right Fishing Line Test?

-So your not a first timer and want to get the details situated.
+So you’re not a first timer and want to get the details situated.
 The Lb. test rating is the most important factor when making a species specific decision.
 Still speaking in terms of Monofilament, you want to go ultra light for Panfish, light on Trout, veer into medium light for Walleye, and heavier for Bass.
 We recommend the following Mono Tests:

 2-4 Lb. = Panfish